-IACP’s Civil Rights Committee recognizes that protection of civil and constitutional rights is among the foremost responsibilities of police in democratic societies.
+IACP’s Human and Civil Rights Committee recognizes that protection of civil and constitutional rights is among the foremost responsibilities of police in democratic societies.
 As a result, the committee seeks to recognize programs and law enforcement efforts that exemplify the protection and promotion of civil and human rights.

 IACP members may nominate programs that successfully promote civil and human rights run by their own agency or other law enforcement agencies.
 They may also nominate individuals whose actions demonstrate extraordinary commitment to civil rights.
 Individuals, for instance, may be nominated based on their successful investigation of a hate crime or for other individual achievements that champion civil rights.

 IACP Human and Civil Rights Awards are presented in the following categories: